GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/05-Motivation and Demotivation.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-## Challenge - Motivation
+## Challenge 6 - Motivation
-Think about a motivating experience in your life (as a student or as an instructor/teacher) and share it in the GDoc
+Think about a motivating experience in your life (as a student or as an instructor/teacher) and share it in the GDoc.

 ![](../fig/Environment_Matrix.png)